-While free camping in Australia may be relatively easy, you’ll still need to purchase food, fuel and ice along the way.
-If you haven’t planned your trip yet, consider an adventure to communities that are recovering from the bushfires.
-Your business will help boost the local economy at a time when they need it the most.
+While free camping in Australia may be relatively easy, you’ll still need to buy food, fuel and ice along the way.
+If you haven’t planned your trip yet, consider an adventure to smaller communities.
+Your business will help boost the local economy.

-If you have any tips on free camping in Australia, feel free to share them in the comment section below.
+If you have any tips on free camping in Australia, feel free to share them in the comments section below.